Hierarchical Gaussian Process Models for Regression Discontinuity/Kink under Sharp and Fuzzy Designs: Hierarchical GP models

 The most popular deep learning models are multilayer neural networks \citep{Goodfellow-et-al-2016}.
 The proposed hierarchical model can be characterized a hybrid estimator that features an NN layer followed by a GP layer.
 It is not uncommon that deep NN models feature thousands or even millions of tuning parameters and therefore can be `data hungry'.
 Given the sometimes small samples for RD estimations, we opt for the more economic hybrid model with two hidden layers.
-It also avoids the vanishing or exploding gradients problem that plagues deep learning models with many layers.
 We prefer the GP approach to the NN as the penultimate layer for several reasons.
 First, it is probabilistic and offers automatic uncertainty quantification.
 Second, it is amenable to derivative estimations.
 Third, it is more expressive than an NN with a fixed number of nodes.
 As a matter of fact, the squared exponential covariance function can be obtained as the limit of basis function expansion with an infinite number of radial basis functions (see e.g., Chapter 4 of \cite{rasmussen2006}).
-There are also deep GP models with multiple layers of Gaussian processes \citep{damianou2013deep}.
-Due to its computational complexity, the training of deep GP models typically resorts to approximate inference based on variational methods.
-This approach, however, is known to underestimate model uncertainty and is not pursued in this study.

 The marginal likelihood of the hierarchical GP model, conditional on $ \theta $, is given by

 and the unconditional marginal likelihood $ p(\mathcal D)=\int p(\mathcal D|\theta)p(\theta_g)p(\theta_f)p(\theta_y)d\theta_g d\theta_f d \theta_y $.
 Let $ \tilde \theta_{n,j}=(\tilde \theta_{g,n,j},\tilde \theta_{f,n,j},\tilde \theta_{y,n,j}), n=1,\dots, \tilde N $, be an MCMC sample generated from the posterior distribution $ p(\theta_j|\mathcal D_j) $.
 Define $ {\mb K}_{g(x),g(x')}(\theta)=k_{\mathsf{p+s}}( g(\mb x|\theta_g),g(\mb x'|\theta_g)| \theta_{f}) $.
 The predictive mean, conditional on $ \tilde \theta_{n,j} $, at the cutoff is given by